aya-eiya/GroovyMetaClassTest/README.txt

 cd ./test
 groovy TestAll.groovy

-When dynamic typing case.
+When the dynamic typing test case.
-Message is shown only adding case.
+Message is shown only adding test cases.

-When static typing case.
+When the static typing test case.
-Massage is shown all case.
+Massage is shown all test cases.

-Perhaps because of indeterminate type, JVM selects an other method from polymorphism in the method.
+Perhaps because of indeterminate type of the argument, JVM selects an other method from polymorphism in the method.